The Cauchy integral, bounded and compact commutators: Proof of Theorem : Boundedness of

 In this section, we prove our first result, which is about the boundedness of the commutator~$[b,\Clm]$.
-The main ingredient in the proof of Theorem~\ref{thm1} is a theorem of Li and Wick~\cite{LW17}, in which they characterise the function space~$\bmo(\R^n)$ via commutators in a multilinear ($m$-linear) setting.
-For us, we are only interested in the linear setting ($m=1$) with the real line~($n=1$) being the underlying space.
-We state Li and Wick's theorem in the special case where~$m=n=1$. \begin{thm}(\textbf{\cite[Theorem 1.4]{LW17}}) Suppose that $T$ is an $L^p$-bounded SIO.
-If $b$ is in $\rm BMO(\mathbb{R})$, then the commutator $[b,T]$ is a bounded map from $L^{p}(\mathbb{R})$ to $L^{p}(\mathbb{R})$ for all~$p$ with~$1<p<\infty$ with the operator norm
+The main ingredient in the proof of Theorem~\ref{thm1} is the characterisation of the function space~$\bmo(\R^n)$ via commutators in a multilinear ($m$-linear) setting.
+The necessity of the~$\bmo$ condition was proved in~\cite{CRW76} in the linear setting~($m=1$) on~$\R^n, n \geq 1$.
+For the $m$-linear setting on~$\R^n, n \geq 1$, it was proved in \cite{Cha16}.
+The sufficiency of the~$\bmo$ condition in the $m$-linear setting on~$\R^n, n \geq 1$ was shown in~\cite{LOPTT09, PT03, Tan08}.
+These results are also stated as Theorem~1.4 in~~\cite{LW17}.
+See also the recent paper \cite{LOR}.
+In this paper, we work in the linear setting ($m=1$) with the real line~($n=1$) being the underlying space.
+Below we state these results in the special case where~$m=n=1$.